grandolf14/WorkloadOptimisation/README.md

 # Calendar Optimization Tool

 This project is a PyQt5-based desktop application designed to manage and optimize project workloads over time.
-It provides a calendar interface that helps users create, view, and update projects, automatically distributing workloads to optimize time usage.
+It provides a timeline interface that helps users create, view and update projects, automatically distributing workloads to optimize time usage.

 ## Features